tldr-pages/tldr/pages/linux/phar.md

 `phar sign -f {{path/to/phar}} -h {{hash}}`

-- Sign a Phar file with an OpenSSL private key
+- Sign a Phar file with an OpenSSL private key:

 `phar sign -f {{path/to/phar}} -h openssl -y {{path/to/private_key}}`